eppl-erau-db/amigo_ros2/README.md

 ros2 action send_goal /log_pose go2_interfaces/action/LogPose "{task_type: 'normal'}"
 ```
 - task_type 'task': A pose defined as 'task' makes the robot stop at that pose for 5 seconds, simulating a task being performed, before continuing to the next pose.
-You can customize this behavior by editing the task_nav_to_pose_test.py script to add functionalities like object detection or other task-specific actions.
+You can customize this behavior by editing the task_nav_to_pose_test.py script located in '${ISAAC_ROS_WS}/src/go2_control/go2_control/' to add functionalities like object detection or other task-specific actions.

 ```bash
 ros2 action send_goal /log_pose go2_interfaces/action/LogPose "{task_type: 'task'}"
 ```

-Saving the map: Once done with mapping the area and creating poses for navigation, save the map make sure to replace <MAP_NAME> with the name of your map.
+#### Saving the map:
+Once done with mapping the area and creating poses for navigation, save the map make sure to replace <MAP_NAME> with the name of your map.

 ```bash
 ros2 run nav2_map_server map_saver_cli -f src/go2_description/maps/<MAP_NAME>
 ```
-you now have a map saved in the ${ISAAC_ROS_WS}/src/go2_description/maps/ directory and a json file saved in the current directory with a set of poses to perform navigation.
+you now have a map saved in the '${ISAAC_ROS_WS}/src/go2_description/maps/' directory and a json file saved in the current directory with a set of poses to perform navigation.

 ### Navigation Launch